ACADEMIC ADVISING: A STUDENT’S FIRST RESOURCE

 OUM Appoints First Associate Director for Student Advising

-Himself an Academic Adviser, Research Adviser, and Clinical Student Adviser, Ahmed Muhsin, MBChB, MPH views the Oceania University of Medicine (OUM) Academic Advising Program as one of the most involved, dedicated programs he’s ever seen.
+Himself an Academic Advisor, Research Advisor, and Clinical Student Advisor, Ahmed Muhsin, MBChB, MPH views the Oceania University of Medicine (OUM) Academic Advising Program as one of the most involved, dedicated programs he’s ever seen.
 These sentiments make him the ideal choice as the University’s first Associate Director for Student Advising.

 “I don’t think there’s any program, perhaps in the world, where students meet with their advisors weekly, especially graduate students.
 I think the norm is perhaps once or twice during an academic year,” says Dr. Muhsin who acknowledges that sometimes students just want someone to talk to who understands their challenges, their stress.

-Dr. Muhsin will work with Paula Diamante, MD, Director of Faculty Affairs, to provide leadership and oversight to OUM’s comprehensive Student Advising Program which has expanded from the original pre-clinical Academic Advisers to now include Research Advisers and Clinical Student Advisers.
+Dr. Muhsin will work with Paula Diamante, MD, Director of Faculty Affairs, to provide leadership and oversight to OUM’s comprehensive Student Advising Program which has expanded from the original pre-clinical Academic Advisors to now include Research Advisors and Clinical Student Advisors.
 Dr. Muhsin will recruit new advisors, design and implement their orientation, and facilitate ongoing training/development activities.

 Invaluable student resources

-OUM’s Student Advising Programs commence with Academic Advisers during the pre-clinical curriculum.
-Research Advisers guide students through their required research project and Clinical Student Advisers counsel students through clinical rotations.
+OUM’s Student Advising Programs commence with Academic Advisors during the pre-clinical curriculum.
+Research Advisors guide students through their required research project and Clinical Student Advisors counsel students through clinical rotations.

-The first that students encounter, Academic Advisers, are a great resource, says second-year student Amber Hume who points out that she has attended five universities in three countries over a ten-year period and none of them come close to providing the support OUM students receive from their Academic Advisers.
+The first that students encounter, Academic Advisors, are a great resource, says second-year student Amber Hume who points out that she has attended five universities in three countries over a ten-year period and none of them come close to providing the support OUM students receive from their Academic Advisors.